 11.9 Unrelated Business Taxable Income.
 Code section 642(c) allows a pooled income fund to take an unlimited charitable deduction for amounts distributed or set aside for charitable purposes.
-However, Code section 681 precludes a pooled income fund from taking such deductions for amounts attributable to unrelated business taxable income ("UBTI"), which is income from an unrelated trade or business, as defined in Code section 513(b), or income from unrelated debt-financed property, as defined in section 514(b)(1).
+However, Code section 681 precludes a pooled income fund from taking such deductions for amounts attributable to unrelated business taxable income (1'UBTI°), which is income from an unrelated trade or business, as defined in Code section 5 l3(b), or income from unrelated debt-financed property, as defined in section 514(b)(l).
 The Fund may be subject to the unrelated business income tax ("UBIT") if it incurs UBTI.